 4. Length of sales cycle forecasting

-Here the age of individual leads is used to predict the time they’re most likely to be closed.
+Here the age of individual leads is used to predict the time they’re most likely to be close.
 Example – if the average sales cycle only lasts six months with your salesman working the account for three months, the forecast is for 55% most likely for the deal to be won.

 Thanks to the technique being solely dependent on objective data versus rep’s feedback, you’re less likely to obtain generous predictions.
 This technique also contains various sales cycles.
 Normal leads could take about roughly six months to purchase.
 However, referrals require just one month with trade shows leads requiring approximately eight months.

 A few sales managers request reps to provide likely estimates of closing.
 A few reps say their customers would buy in 2 weeks with a deal worth X going through.
 On one hand, this method contains opinions of the salespeople closest to the prospects.
 Reps, however, tend to be naturally optimistic and tend to offer overly generous estimates.
 This technique is highly valuable in the company’s early stages or product when zero historical data is present.

 Using a CRM such as Hootsuite’s free CRM allows you to stay on top of actual and predicted revenue.
 It also automatically logs all prospect interaction allowing you to gauge the likelihood of closing deals.